ultimategrandson/opnwire-docker/README.md

-# OpnWire Docker
+# OpnWire

-A Docker container application that automatically configures and maintains a Private Internet Access (PIA) WireGuard VPN connection through OPNsense firewall with dynamic port forwarding for qBittorrent.
+An application that automatically configures and maintains a Private Internet Access (PIA) WireGuard VPN connection through OPNsense firewall with dynamic port forwarding for qBittorrent.
+Includes a dockerfile to turn it into a container.

 ## Overview